arfc/saltproc/doc/userguide/input.rst

 Serpent2
 ~~~~~~~~
-Only two additional parameters are needed for Serpent2 coupling.
-The first is
+Only two additional parameters are needed for Serpent2 coupling:

+:ref:`serpent_template_input_file_path_property`
-:ref:`serpent_template_input_file_path_property`, which is a path to a template
+  A path to a template input file.
-input file.
 We describe the structure of this file in :ref:`userguide_templates_serpent`.

+:ref:`zaid_convention_property`
-The second is :ref:`zaid_convention_property`, which is a string that tells SaltProc what
-convention to use for the ZAIDs of metastable isotopes.
-By default, SaltProc
+  A string that tells SaltProc what convention to use for the ZAIDs of
-uses the ``mcnp`` convention.
+  metastable isotopes.
+By default, SaltProc uses the ``mcnp`` convention.

-Let's
-assume that we name our template input file `template.serpent`:
+Let's assume that we name our template input file `template.serpent`.
+If we have
+verified that we are okay to use the default value for ``zaid_convention``, then
+we have:

 .. code-block:: json